 FAQ

-We provide one-on-one consolation to ensure the highest quality service in the water testing industry.
+We provide one-on-one consultation to ensure the highest quality service in the water testing industry.

 DentiSafe is a North Carolina-owned, full-service water testing company with a mission to educate those serving in the dental field.
 We provide one-on-one consultation to ensure the highest quality service in the water testing industry.

-We recommend following the Dental Unit manufacture’s IFUs for maintaining and monitoring the dental unit waterlines.
-You also may contact us directly for a no charge consultation.
+We recommend following the Dental Unit manufacturer’s IFUs for maintaining and monitoring the dental unit waterlines.
+That’s a minimum of once per quarter.
+You also may contact us directly for a no-charge consultation to talk about the best practices and needs for your clinic.

 There is an “aseptic” technique to collecting the water samples.
 Please refer to our “How to Video” on our website.

 In our post results consultation we will work with you and your staff to correct the water problem.
-We will be with you ever step of the way until the problem is corrected.
+We will be with you every step of the way until the problem is corrected.
+Our resources page has more information about how to handle this situation.

 No, these results are confidential and we will not share them without your consent.